Azubikeamala/azubikeamala/README.md

 Hi, I’m Amalachukwu Azubike, an application developer and cybersecurity analyst with over a decade of experience in technology, starting from desktop support and IT support roles to gaining cybersecurity certifications in 2023.
-Irecently completed a post graduate diploma in Computer Application Development, where I expanded my knowledge in system analysis, web design, software development, and database management.
+I recently completed a post graduate diploma in Computer Application Development, where I expanded my knowledge in system analysis, web design, software development, and database management.

 <br>